Using the Scratchpad to save and edit notes

 Can I format notes with markdown?

-Yes.
+Yes, on iOS.
 Write markdown in edit mode, then exit edit mode to see the formatted version.

 What image formats can I paste into a note?